oipwg/oip-ddx-light/README.md

 ### Config
 Currently the config allows you to set the URL of the OIPdaemon and a template filter.
-To use the template filter, add the template identifiers you want this app to target.
+To use the template filter, add the `template name (tmpl_XXX)` you want this app to target.
 The template operator config can be set to either **AND** or **OR**.
 This specifies whether you want the filter to get each filter or any one of them.